firavoyage/blogging/projects.md

   - *yawn* he's so stupid
   - ...
   - hello f. i'm your past.
-  - i failed hs math at hs.
-  - childhood retro: hs math made simple stupid
+  - childhood retro: hs math
+  - ...
+  - god is defined as one's desire
+  - which is the power of reshaping the world
 - daily
   - comment thread of the day
   - daily problems a & b